lakshitarora14/Movia/README.md

 This app is fully responsive website which uses tmdb database to fetch results, made using react.js, and tailwiwnd css.
 The layout changes as the screen sizes increases from 1 column grid in movile device to 2 column grid on tablets, then to 3 column grid on desktops.
 The layout changes from grid to flex if we encounter very big screens like 4k display.

-This app has implementation of infinte scroll, autosuggestion using react hooks
+This app has implementation of infinte scroll, autosuggestion , back to top button, all using the implementation of basic react hooks.

 #### Installation and Getting Started